Carleton University: Contemporary developments (2000–present)

 At the behest of Runte's successor, Benoit-Antoine Bacon, Carleton has continued to pursue several major construction projects, notably the Advanced Research and Innovation and Smart Environments (ARISE) Building, replacing the existing Life Sciences Building, to house applied research in smart technology.

 In 2018, Carleton purchased the Dominion-Chalmers United Church located in Ottawa's Centretown neighbourhood to serve as a community and cultural hub, and host to artistic performances and academic lectures.
 The facility represents Carleton's first building situated in Ottawa's downtown area.

 In 2021, Carleton completed construction on the Nicol Building, the new home of the Sprott School of Business.
 Located in the heart of Carleton's campus, the Nicol Building was designed by Hariri Pontarini Architects and provides 115,000 square feet of new, collaborative learning space.
 The cost of the building was estimated at $65 million, but was offset through a sizeable donation of $10 million from the late Ottawa real estate developer Wes Nicol, for whom the building is namesake.

+In 2025, the construction of Rideau House was completed, built to meet the increasing demand for on-campus housing.
+This marked Carleton's first new residence building since Lennox and Addington House in 2011.
+Rideau House provides numerous amenities to all campus residents, including a fitness centre, community kitchen, and games room.